 APPLIED Health Analytics will look at its year-end numbers and strategy, and then it might run an investment-banker bakeoff in 1Q17, according Robert Chamberlain, its 59-year-old co-founder, chairman, ceo and majority owner.

-Chamberlain told Venture Nashville the 7-year-old company is operating profitably at north of $6MM annual revenue, has 30 FTEs, and is working with 32 health sytems and about 2,500 employers.
+Chamberlain told Venture Nashville the 7-year-old company is operating profitably at north of $6MM annual revenue, has 30 FTEs, and is working with 32 health systems and about 2,500 employers.
 Client retention?
-He said it's been "100%" in each of the past few years, he replied.
+It's been "100%" in each of the past few years, said Chamberlain.